joejansen/citi-bike-data-with-rCharts/README.md

 - R: Shiny, shinyapps, rCharts
 - HTML/CSS/JS: jquery, shiny.js, bootstrap, highcharts.js

 ## issues

-- tooltip overlay formatting: unable to pull this.point.y.name or other attribute for y-axis name, also unable to pull other fields from data, like te date of the point.
+- tooltip overlay formatting: unable to pull this.point.y.name or other attribute for y-axis name, also unable to pull other fields from data, like the date of the point

 ## data

 -  Citi Bike data http://citibikenyc.com/system-data
 - weather http://www.wunderground.com/history/

 ## credits

 - RStudio for shiny and shinyapps!
-- Ramnath Vaidyanathan, online resources for rCharts and highcharts on Shiny
+- Ramnath Vaidyanathan, fantastic online resources for rCharts and highcharts on Shiny